-TENTATIVE Occ.
-Code 7120120 TRADES SPECIALIST (ELECTRICIAN), GRADE 12 New York State Department of Civil Service Classification Standard BRIEF DESCRIPTION OF CLASS Trades Specialists (Electrician) perform journey level electrician work and frequently supervise others in the repair, maintenance, and installation of electrical systems and equipment.
-The electrician trade, for reasons of safety, requires care and precision in its performance following applicable electric code regulations.
-DISTINGUISHING CHARACTERISTICS A Trades Specialist (Electrician) is responsible for all electrical work including the planning and laying out of work and the diagnosis of trouble in electrical systems or equipment in an assigned area, on an assigned project or for an entire facility.
-All positions are in the non-competitive jurisdictional class.
-A Trades Specialist (Electrician) frequently supervises others in this work including semiskilled and relatively unskilled workers.
-In an agency such as the Department of Corrections and Community Supervision where inmates perform some electrical repair or installation tasks, a Trades Specialist (Electrician) may be Date: 9/18 -1responsible for the work of a small group of such individuals.
-RELATED CLASSES A Trades Supervisor (Electrician) is a working supervisor of skilled journeylevel electricians and semiskilled and unskilled positions in the electrical trade and occasionally other trades.
+New York State Department of Civil Service

+Division of Classification & Compensation

+Classification Standard

+Occ.
+Code 7120120

+Trades Specialist (Electrician), Grade 12

+Brief Description of Class

+Trades Specialists (Electrician) perform journey-level electrician work and may supervise others in the repair, maintenance, and installation of electrical systems and equipment, following applicable electric code regulations.

+Distinguishing Characteristics

+Trades Specialist (Electrician): non-competitive; plans, lays out, and diagnoses problems with electrical systems or equipment.

+A Trades Specialist (Electrician) may supervises others in this work including semiskilled and relatively unskilled workers.

+Related Classes

+A Trades Supervisor (Electrician) is a working supervisor of skilled journey-level electricians and semiskilled and unskilled positions in the electrical trade and occasionally other trades.

 In many State facilities, Vocational Instructors specializing in the electrical trade formally instruct inmates in the theory and practice of this trade.

 Maintenance Assistants (Electrician), as a semiskilled employee, perform the more routine, repetitive tasks of the electrical trade and are not usually required to work on high voltage equipment.
 Incumbents may perform journey level activities and tasks under direct observation and supervision or after having received specific instructions.

 Facility Operations Assistants 1 on assignment to electrical trades, assist Trades Specialist (Electrician) and Maintenance Assistant (Electrician) positions in electrical work by performing manual tasks involving elementary skills as directed while learning the practical techniques of the electrical trade.

-Service & Repair Mechanics (Electronics) install, service, or repair a variety Date: 9/18 - 2 - of electronic equipment at a State institution or agency where there is a large quantity of electronic equipment and where all repairs are made at the institution or agency.
-Such activities may be performed by a Trades Specialist (Electrician) in a State institution or agency where the quantity of electronic equipment does not require the full time service of a Service & Repair Mechanic (Electronics).
+Service & Repair Mechanics (Electronics) install, service, or repair a variety of electronic equipment at a State facility or agency where there is a large quantity of electronic equipment and where all repairs are made at the facility or agency.
+Such activities may be performed by a Trades Specialist (Electrician) in a State facility or agency where the quantity of electronic equipment does not require the full-time service of a Service & Repair Mechanic (Electronics).

 Employees engaged in other building and maintenance trades are classified under a variety of other commonly used titles descriptive of their work; i.e., Trades Specialist (Carpenter), Trades Specialist (Plumber & Steamfitter).

+Illustrative Tasks

-ILLUSTRATIVE DUTIES Repairs, maintains, and installs electrical systems and equipment such as motors, transformers, wiring, switches, alarm systems, controls, traffic signals and related equipment, and small appliances including radio, television, and record players.
-Locates and determines electrical malfunction using test instruments such as ammeter, volt meter, ohmmeter, oscilloscope, and test lamp.
-Repairs malfunction by such methods as replacing burnt-out elements and fuses, bypassing or replacing defective wiring, finding switch contact points, and cleaning or rewiring motors.
+Repairs, maintains, and installs electrical systems and equipment such as motors, transformers, wiring, switches, alarm systems, controls, traffic signals and related equipment, such as radios, televisions, and music players.

-Tests electrical equipment such as generators and heaters for safety and Date: 9/18 - 3 - efficiency using standard test equipment and by observing functioning. • Installs fixtures, motors and other electrical equipment.

-Makes adjustments to electrical equipment.

-Inspects circuits and wiring for specified shielding and grounding and repairs or rewires system according to building codes and safety regulations.

-Replaces bearings in electric motors.

-Repairs mechanical, pneumatic, hydraulic, or electric components of electrical equipment and controls, using standard tools, gauges, and procedures.

-Plans layout and wires new installations.

-Installs and repairs traffic control devices and systems.
+- Locates and determines electrical malfunction using test instruments such as ammeter, volt meter, ohmmeter, oscilloscope, and test lamp. - Repairs malfunction by such methods as replacing burnt-out elements and fuses, bypassing or replacing defective wiring, finding switch contact points, and cleaning or rewiring motors. - Tests electrical equipment such as generators and heaters for safety and efficiency using standard test equipment and by observing functioning. - Installs fixtures, motors and other electrical equipment. - Makes adjustments to electrical equipment. - Inspects circuits and wiring for specified shielding and grounding and repairs or rewires system according to building codes and safety regulations. - Replaces bearings in electric motors. - Repairs mechanical, pneumatic, hydraulic, or electric components of electrical equipment and controls, using standard tools, gauges, and procedures. - Plans layout and wires new installations. - Installs and repairs traffic control devices and systems.